-Machine guns shown with a tripod are special SWs.
-They cannot be moved when pictured with the tripod side up.
+MINIMAN Machine guns shown with a tripod are special SWs.
+They can-2 12 not be moved when pictured with the tripod side up.
 Thus, units possessing a SW on its tripod side cannot move without abandoning their SW.

 A GO MMC or SMC can flip the counter to its tripod/assembled or bipod/dismantled side during the Rally Phase unless the MMC or SMC is locked in Melee (8.1).
 A tripod machine gun's other side depicts the weapon in either bipod configuration or dismantled.
 Either can be transported like any other SW.